AllenNeuralDynamics/openscope-community-predictive-processing/docs/stimuli/sensory-motor-coupling.md

 The conversion from wheel rotation to grating phase offset is accomplished through the following geometric transformation:

 ```
-Phase Offset = Math.Atan(2 * Math.PI / 360 * WheelRadiusOverScreenRatio * WheelAngle) * 180 / (SpatialFrequency * Math.PI)
+Phase Offset = 2 * Math.PI * WheelRadiusOverScreenRatio * WheelAngle / (Math.tan((1/SpatialFrequency) * Math.PI / 180))
 ```

 Where:

 - **WheelAngle** (Item1): The encoder reading in degrees representing the wheel's rotational position
-- **WheelRadiusOverScreenRatio** (Item2): The ratio of 5.5/15 = 0.367, accounting for the geometric relationship between wheel radius and screen distance
+- **WheelRadiusOverScreenRatio** (Item2): The ratio of 5.5/15 = 0.36, accounting for the geometric relationship between wheel radius and screen distance
 - **SpatialFrequency** (Item3): The spatial frequency of the gratings in cycles per degree (typically 0.04 cpd)

 ## Geometric Analysis

 ### The Coupling Formula Explained

-The formula implements a perspective projection that accounts for the geometric relationship between the wheel movement and the visual field:
+The formula implements a geometric transformation that accounts for the relationship between wheel movement and visual field displacement:

-1. **Angular Conversion**: `2 * Math.PI / 360 * WheelAngle` converts the wheel angle from degrees to radians
+1. **Linear Distance Calculation**: `2 * Math.PI * WheelRadiusOverScreenRatio * WheelAngle` calculates the linear distance the mouse has "moved" based on wheel rotation:

-2. **Geometric Scaling**: The ratio `5.5/15` (0.367) represents the relationship between:
+   - `WheelAngle` is converted from degrees to a proportion of full rotation

-   - The distance from the mouse to the wheel center (5.5 cm)
+   - Multiplied by `2 * Math.PI` to get radians of wheel rotation
-   - The distance from the mouse to the screen (15 cm)
+   - Scaled by `WheelRadiusOverScreenRatio` to account for the geometric relationship between wheel and screen

-   This ratio ensures that when the mouse moves forward by a certain distance, the visual pattern moves by a proportional amount in the visual field.
+2. **Spatial Frequency Conversion**: `Math.tan((1/SpatialFrequency) * Math.PI / 180)` converts the spatial frequency to the appropriate scaling factor:

-3. **Perspective Projection**: `Math.Atan()` function calculates the angular displacement in the mouse's visual field that corresponds to the wheel movement.
-This arctangent transformation accounts for the fact that equal distances at different depths create different angular changes in the visual field.
+   - `1/SpatialFrequency` gives the spatial period (degrees per cycle)

-4. **Spatial Frequency Compensation**: Division by spatial frequency (`SpatialFrequency * Math.PI`) ensures that the phase offset is appropriate for the specific grating being displayed.
-Higher spatial frequencies require smaller phase changes to achieve the same visual displacement.
+   - Converted to radians and tangent calculated to account for visual field geometry

-5. **Degree Conversion**: `* 180 / Math.PI` converts the result back to degrees for use in the rendering system.
+3. **Phase Calculation**: The division gives the final phase offset that corresponds to the appropriate visual displacement for the given spatial frequency.

 ### Physical Interpretation